 - If you are in need of funding for GAYPRIL events, please send your co-sponsorship request at least 14 days before your event.
 Co-sponsorship request forms can be found here.

 In the mean time, check out some of the highlights from GAYpril 2013...

 2013 Gaypril: Highlights

-In the 2012-2013 school year, The QRC hosted events like Queer Prom and Lavender Graduation, and of course - our Gaypril Kickoff event: Painting Walker Wall!
+With over 40 events in the 2012-2013 school year we had a record number of queer events on the 7 C's!
+The QRC hosted events like Queer Prom and Lavender Graduation, and of course - our Gaypril Kickoff event: Painting Walker Wall!
 We also saw the return of some newer events, like the Queer Geek Social and the 2nd Annual Graduate QBBQ.
 And we can’t forget all the awesome ally actives this year including the formation of a 5C ally chain, ally t-shirt making and no less than 3 campus-specific ally trainings at HMC, CMC, & CGU.
 And what about all our alumni events?
 Not only did we have a lovely lunch at the third annual bridging generations event, we had our first student and alumni mixer, and we invited alums back to campus to talk about navigating careers as lgbtqia folk!
 We welcomed Alex Sanchez to The Claremont Colleges this year.
 We also helped to facilitate important conversations around identity and queerness in a great dialogue series: Expectations of Identity and Queer Across Cultures.
 All of this and we were still busy going to the many events put on by Queer groups across the campuses.
 Below are descriptions of just a few of the many events held this year.

 Lesbian, Gay, Bi, Queer Women’s Social

 6:30 – 8:30 PM Friday, April 5th from @ The Women's Union, PO